tabatkins/roll/README.md

 	For example, `Roll.nd(3,6)` represents a 3d6 roll.
 	Each result pair is a value like `[1, 2, 4]`, and has a 1/216 (6^3) chance.

+	You can alternately pass another Roll as the D, and it will duplicate that roll N times, making a composite die.
+	For example, `Roll.nd(2, Roll.d6.explode())`
+	creates a roll with a pair of individually-exploding d6s (very distinct from `Roll.nd(2,6).explode()`,
+	which only explodes when the combined roll is 12).
+	(In AnyDice notation,
+	these would be written `2d[explode d6]` vs `explode 2d6`.)

 * `flat([Roll | any] values)`